Broadway Calls: Good Views, Bad News (2009–2010)

 More recently Sideone Dummy have announced the band is to support Streetlight Manifesto on a U.S. tour during late September and early October, followed up by 3 dates supporting The Gaslight Anthem during mid October 9.

 In late July 2009, two additional songs were made available from the new album, for free download.
 "The Call Out" is available from NME website.
-"Jump At Shadows", is available, from a promotion with UK based "Kerrang!".
+"Jump at Shadows", is available, from a promotion with UK based "Kerrang!".

-On August 6, 2009 the music video for "Be All That You Can't Be" debuted on Absolute Punk.
+On August 6, 2009, the music video for "Be All That You Can't Be" debuted on Absolute Punk.
 In late August 2009, the Bouncing Souls announced that Broadway Calls would be supporting them alongside Bayside on a tour across the West Coast of the U.S. during late October and early November 2009.

-During April and May 2010 the band toured the east coast and midwest of the U.S with Cobra Skulls, The Flatliners and Off With Their Heads, amongst other bands.
+During April and May 2010 the band toured the east coast and midwest of the U.S. with Cobra Skulls, The Flatliners and Off With Their Heads, amongst other bands.

 The 2nd music video for the album was made for "Basement Royalty", and was released on May 13, 2010.
 It was made up of a collection of live performances when the band performed at Banquet Records in the UK in early 2010, and clips of the band members exploring the UK.

 Matt Koenig left the band in early June 2010, due to alleged lack of song writing contribution towards the band's third album, which they had planned to start writing for following the end of their tour in early 2010.
 Koenig has been replaced by Adam Willis, who previously played with Josh Baird & Ty Vaughn in Countdown to Life.
 The band is currently writing for their third album.

 Screamo band Comadre released their 4th Mix tape on October 1, 2010, which includes a collaboration with Broadway Calls.

 Toxic Kids EP and Sad in the City (2011–present)

-During 2011 the band has been in studio, and are preparing to release a new EP in the fall of 2011.
-This will precede the release of the band's third album, most likely to see a 2012 release.
-As a band they have around 15 songs, with at least 4-5 more currently in progress.
-The new EP is being recorded at The Atomic Garden studio in San Francisco, which is owned by Jack Shirley of the band Comadre.

-On September 15, 2011, it was announced through Facebook that the New EP would be released in mid to late October 2011, on vinyl and in 4 colours.
-All for Hope Records will handling the release in the US and Banquet Records in the UK.
-The title of the EP is Toxic Kids.
-The EP will consist of 6 tracks.
-The first track to be released is available to listen to at punknews.org, called "Horizons And Histories".
+The Toxic Kids EP was recorded at The Atomic Garden studio in San Francisco, which is owned by Jack Shirley of the band Comadre.
+The EP was released October 2011.
+On September 15, 2011, it was announced through Facebook that the Toxic Kids EP would be released on vinyl and in 4 colours.
+All for Hope Records handled the release in the US and Banquet Records in the UK.
+The EP consists of 6 tracks.
+The first track to be released was "Horizons And Histories".

-On February 11, 2013, the band will hold an album-release concert in Portland, OR, for Comfort/Distraction.
+On February 11, 2013, the band held an album-release concert in Portland, OR, for Comfort/Distraction.

 On July 20, 2020, the band released the album Sad in the City by Red Scare Industries.